Napoli Centrale railway station

 Piazza Garibaldi in 2016, with the railway station in the background.

-Napoli Centrale (Naples Central Station) (Stazione di Napoli Centrale) is the main railway station in the city of Naples and in southern Italy and the sixth largest station in Italy in terms of passenger flow with an annual ridership of 50 million.
+Napoli Centrale (lit.
+'Naples Central Station'; Stazione di Napoli Centrale) is the main railway station in the city of Naples and in southern Italy and the sixth largest station in Italy in terms of passenger flow with an annual ridership of 50 million.
 It is located next to Piazza Garibaldi to the east of the old city.
 It is the primary rail terminus and station for Naples, and serves Trenitalia national railways and EAV.
 This one has an underground section known as Stazione di Napoli Piazza Garibaldi (Naples Garibaldi Piazza station), which is served by the metropolitan trains of the line 2, line 1 (Garibaldi), and 3, 12, 14, and 15 EAV Circumvesuviana lines which is accessible from 2 entrances inside the Centrale station, 1 outside in glass, and from the new Garibaldi Square.

 History

 The first station on the site was built in 1866 on a design by the architect Enrico Alvino and it was opened on 7 May of the following year.
 The current station was designed in 1954 by Pier Luigi Nervi, Carlo Cocchia, Massimo Battaglini, Bruno Zevi, Giulio De Luca, Luigi Piccinato and Giuseppe Vaccaro on the site of the old railway station and overlooks the square dedicated to Giuseppe Garibaldi.
 The project was completed in 1960.
 The station has undergone a deep restyling lasting five years and finished in August 2010, which concerned both the platform and the underground floor, with the installation of new escalators, elevators, lights, benches, shops and the replacement of the original floors made in black linoleum with a more modern white tile covering.